Effect of fluctuations on the Geodesic rule for topological defect formation: Conclusions

 We also studied the number of vortices and the net winding number in the case of $O(2)-$spins in two dimensions.
-The geodesic rule is assumed for field variations between nearest neighbour spins.
-This is necessary to probe the location and winding charge of the vortices.
-The analysis is carried out a sub-lattice of size $100\times 100$ which is a quarter of the whole lattice.
-This is necessary as in this case the net winding number is not constrained to be zero.
 The number of vortices is found to be significantly higher than what is expected from the Kibble-Zurek mechanism.
-The discrepancy does not improve much even after the deviation from the geodesic rule is incorporated in the Kibble-Zurek mechanism.
-The simulation results show that the large number of vortices are a result of the thermal production.
-This is supported by results of the distribution of the net winding number.
-The results show that the corresponding standard deviation is much smaller than what is expected from the consideration of the Geodesic rule.
-This result suggests that there is significant pairing between the vortices and anti-vortices.
-It is expected that from topological considerations thermal fluctuations always form pair of vortex-anti-vortex and at smaller separations.
-We mention here that in theories with gauge symmetries there is no satisfactory argument for the Geodesic rule \cite{Rudaz:1992wy}.
+The discrepancy reduces somewhat when the deviation from the geodesic rule is incorporated.
+The results show that a large contribution comes from thermal production of vortices.
+This is supported by results of the distribution of the net winding number, which show that the standard deviation is much smaller than what is expected from the consideration of the Geodesic rule.
+This suggests that there is a significant pairing between the vortices and anti-vortices.
+It is expected that from topological considerations thermal fluctuations always create a pair of vortex-anti-vortex also at smaller separations.
+We mention here that in theories with gauge symmetries, there is no satisfactory argument for the Geodesic rule \cite{Rudaz:1992wy}.
 The trajectory of the field between two domains can be deformed by gauge transformations.
-The Monte Carlo simulation method presented here can be extended to settle the Geodesic rule in these theories, which we plan to do next.
+The Monte Carlo simulation method presented here can be extended to settle the Geodesic rule in these theories.

 \acknowledgements

 We thank A. P. Balachandran, Ajit.
 M. Srivastava and Rajarshi Ray for valuable comments.

 \centerline{\bf REFERENCES} -20pt